'A COMPARATIVE VIEW OF THE PRINCIPAL WATERFALLS, ISLANDS, LAKES, RIVERS AND MOUNTAINS.' [Eastern & Western] by J. Rapkin / J. Tallis c.1851

 - These are original steel engravings with later hand colour.

-- The views are in very good condition with decent margins.
+- The views are in very good condition.
+The top margins are cropped, as issued.
 Click on image for a better view.

 - Click on 'Delivery Policy' for postage costs.